AbbVie's beat fueled by demand for Humira, Hep C drugs

-(Reuters) - AbbVie Inc (ABBV.N) reported a better-than-expected quarterly profit on Thursday, driven by higher sales of its rheumatoid arthritis treatment Humira and its Hepatitis C drugs, leading the company to raise its full-year earnings forecast.
+(Reuters) - AbbVie Inc reported a better-than-expected quarterly profit on Thursday, driven by higher sales of its rheumatoid arthritis treatment Humira and its Hepatitis C drugs, leading the company to raise its full-year earnings forecast.

 The company’s shares, which have been under pressure due to setbacks to its drug pipeline, gained about 3 percent to $94.44 before the bell.